 Pay per head companies form the foundation of the gambling industry.
-The digital age makes for a number of opportunities in the ever-changing gambling industry.
+The digital age makes for many opportunities in the ever-changing gambling industry.

-Curious what all of this pay per head business is all about?
+Curious about what all of this pay-per-head business is all about?
 Eager to see what kind of prize you can find?
 We got the basics you need to know to get yourself started strong.